jamestalmage/tang/Readme.md

 All those `beforeEach` statements start to add up.
 They clutter the top of all your test files, and distract from what's important.

-`ng-test-utils` seeks to offer a better way:
+`tang` seeks to offer a better way:

 ```javascript
 module('myModule');